Language and Orientation Tutoring

 focus primarily on building oral communication skills.

-30th - June 3rd), we ask that you not sign up if you anticipate
+only 10 weeks (September 21-December 4), we ask that you not sign up

-and will remain open until we reach a full cohort of 100 students
+remain open until we reach a full cohort of 100 students with a wait-list

-with a wait-list of 15 students (for one-on-one tutoring) and 15 students with a
+of 15 students (for one-on-one tutoring) and 10 students with a wait-list of 9

 Please note, again,